selenyel/cv/README.md

+# SELEN YEL
-A web site for me and those who wants to see my public documents For site: https://selenyel.github.io/cv/
+*A web site for me and those who wants to see my lesson documents*

+For site:
+https://selenyel.github.io/cv/

 For files:
 https://github.com/selenyel/cv